PiyoPapa/matlab-openalex-analyze/README.md

 - **Pipeline-first**
   Input is always OpenAlex *standard JSONL* (one work per line).
   CSV-based normalization is intentionally out of scope here.
+  If you require fixed-schema CSVs, use `matlab-openalex-normalize` instead.

 - **Stepwise interpretability**
   Each demo has a clearly defined responsibility.